Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 The Room List type merges several streams into a single stream representing the list of rooms.
 For example, let's imagine the room at index 3 receives a new message.
-Its “preview” (the _latest event_ displayed beneath the room's name, you know, <q>Alice: Hello!</q>) changes.
-Moreover, the Room List is also sorting rooms by their “recency” (the _time_ of the room).
+Its “preview” (the _latest event_ displayed beneath the room's name e.g. <q>Alice: Hello!</q>) changes.
+Also, the Room List sorts rooms by their “recency” (the _time_ something happened in the room).
 And since the “preview” has changed, its “recency” changes too, which means the room is sorted and re-positioned.
 Then, we expect the Room List's stream to yield: